MySQL® settings

 REPLICATION SLAVE

-: Displays a list of currently registered replicas. - SHOW RELAYLOG EVENTS
+: Displays the list of currently registered replicas. - SHOW RELAYLOG EVENTS

-: Shows events in a replica relay log. - SHOW BINLOG EVENTS
+: Shows events in the replica’s relay log. - SHOW BINLOG EVENTS

 - SHOW REPLICAS | SHOW SLAVE HOSTS